December CEI Bulletin

-NEW SHABBAT PRAYER BOOKS: Provides for the purchase of new Mishkan T’filah.
-In Honor of: The Bat Mitzvah of Yvonne Bureau.
+NEW SHABBAT PRAYER BOOKS: Provides for the purchase of new Stone Edition of The Chumash.
+In Memory of: Jerold Shpargel by Irene C. Rothschild.

 RABBI’S DISCRETIONARY FUND: Helps individuals and/or org. in need.

-SOCIAL ACTION FUND: Supports projects that benefit our community, such as our Meals on Wheels Project.
+SOCIAL ACTION FUND: Supports projects that benefit our community.

 TREE OF LIFE: A personalized leaf commemorating a happy lifecycle event to be added to the Tree of Life in lobby.